Bow Out,

 Oil, resin and ribbons on wood, 160 x 90cm, 2025

-Prior to achieving an MA Fine Art at City & Guilds of London Art School (Distinction, 2023) and taking part in Turps Offsite Programme, she completed a BA in Classics & Philosophy at Oxford University.
-As well as her 2024 London solo 'Dancing to a Mirror' at Fitzrovia Gallery she has exhibited at Cynthia Corbett Gallery, Liliya Gallery and Terrace Gallery and was selected for Jackson's Painting Prize 2022.
-After receiving ACE funding in 2021 to explore her lived experience of postnatal psychosis through painting, she has focused on projects which consider women’s mental states & memory.
+Lucy Cade is an artist living and working between Lincolnshire/Rutland & London, UK.
+Prior to her MA Fine Art at City & Guilds of London Art School (Distinction, 2023) and participation in various Turps Art School programmes, Lucy completed a BA in Classics/Philosophy at Oxford University.
+Recent shows include her solo 'Dancing to a Mirror' at Fitzrovia Gallery and group shows at Seager Gallery, Cynthia Corbett Gallery, Liliya Gallery and Terrace Gallery.
+She was shortlisted for Jackson's Painting Prize 2022 and Wells Art Contemporary 2023.
+After receiving Arts Council funding in 2021 to explore her lived experience of postnatal psychosis through painting, she has focused on projects which consider women’s mental states & memory.

 The Dark Glass,